 Silverman said that soon after the ceremony, after feeling "awful" about how hurtful her comments came off, she wrote an apology letter to Hilton and "never heard back."
 "So here I am 14 years later, telling you, Paris, that I am really sorry," she said.
 "I was then and I am much more completely, and with more understanding, I think, now.
 I can't imagine what you were going through at that time."

 "Comedy is not evergreen," she continued.
 "We can't change the past so what's crucial is that we change with the times.
-I can imagine Paris is probably reflecting and apologising for stuff and I say good on her for that.
+I can imagine Paris is probably reflecting and apologizing for stuff and I say good on her for that.
 We both played mean characters and they had our real names.
 So Paris, I hope that you accept my apology and I hope that you feel my remorse.
 I felt it the second I saw your face that night.
 It feels terrible to know that you have hurt someone and it's important to make it right so I hope this does that."

 The next day, Paris released a 10-minute special episode of her podcast in which she accepted Silverman's apology.
 "She was so genuine and so sweet and it really moved me.
 I was emotional hearing it," the DJ and entrepreneur said.
-"And I could tell that she really did mean what she said when she was apologising."
+"And I could tell that she really did mean what she said when she was apologizing."

 Paris addressed Silverman directly, saying "Thank you.
 I really, really appreciate you doing that.
-I know it's difficult for anyone to apologise, and for someone to do that really means a lot."
-She said that she got "a little teary-eyed" and "a little emotional" knowing now that the comedian had tried to apologise earlier.
+I know it's difficult for anyone to apologize, and for someone to do that really means a lot."
+She said that she got "a little teary-eyed" and "a little emotional" knowing now that the comedian had tried to apologize earlier.
 "I would have loved to read [the letter] many years ago because that night at the MTV Awards haunted me for a very long time."